Ten Ways in Which Your Thinking Can Become Distorted

 Thinkers who catastrophize expect disaster.
-We notice or hear about a problem and start asking “what ifs.”
+We notice or hear about a problem and start asking, “what ifs.”
 What if that happens to me?
 What if tragedy strikes?
 There are no limits to a really fertile catastrophic imagination.
-An underlying catalyst for this style of distortion is that we do not trust in ourselves and our capacity to adapt to change.
+An underlying catalyst for this distortion style is that we do not trust in ourselves and our capacity to adapt to change.

 - FEELING CONTROLLED